 Note - Not-for-profit organizations that expend \$750,000 or more of federal funds are required to have an audit performed in accordance with the Single Audit, Subpart F of the Uniform Guidance.
 The Organization did not meet that threshold, but had an audit performed in accordance with Government Auditing Standards and New Jersey OMB Circular Letter 15-08 for State Financial Assistance.

-Schedule of Expenditures of State Financial Assistance Year Ended December 31, 2022
+Notes to Schedule of State Financial Assistance Year Ended December 31, 2023